speeder658/CTSinator/README.md

 ctrl+windows+alt+k - type in "user has confirmed - software installed successfully"

+ctrl+windows+alt+d - type in "I asked you to not screenshot. please read my message again."

 ctrl+windows+alt+a - action menu type in options:

 laps - inputboxes for hostname and DC, runs powershell and finds local admin password